mickfuzz/makecode-platformer-101/groupCourse.md

 * Logic
 * Events

-#### Step by Step Tutorials for the pLanners out there
+#### Step by Step Tutorials for the Planners out there
-So if you are a planner then you may want to take the time to work your way through these tutorials.
+If you are a planner then you may want to take the time to work your way through these tutorials.
 If not jump right on to the next section.

 - [Tutorial Part One](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/partOne)